-To enable the Kayapo indigenous people to continue to protect 11-million hectares of their lands from deforestation, and to build the capacity of Kayapo NGOs to manage surveillance/protection and sustainable economic activities.
+To empower the Kayapo indigenous people to continue to protect over nine million hectares of their lands from degradation and deforestation, and to build the capacity of Kayapo NGOs to manage territorial surveillance and sustainable economic activities.

-Kayapo Indigenous Territories are of high conservation significance because they are large enough to protect large scale ecological processes and are high in biodiversity.
+Kayapo Indigenous Territories are of high conservation significance because they are likely large enough to protect ecological processes and the full suite of southeastern Amazonian biodiversity.
 (See Conservation Significance, below.)

-Kayapo lands are in a region of rapid deforestation — an agricultural frontier with increasing road access and minimal law enforcement.
-Kayapo have fiercely protected their vast territory but face increased pressure from illegal incursions for gold-mining, logging, commercial fishing, ranching and other agriculture.
+of any form of law enforcement.
+Kayapo have fiercely protected their vast territory but face increased pressure from illegal incursions for goldmining, logging, commercial fishing, and ranching.

 Actions & Results:

 - In just a few years, Kayapo NGOs have developed the capacity for managing complex programs.
 Local capacity for long-term management and protection has developed well and will continue to evolve.
-The Kayapo have gained much greater insight into the threats they face and how to meet them.
+The Kayapo have gained much greater insight into the threats they face and development options for a sustainable future.

 - Sustainable and culturally compatible economic activities have been developed so the Kayapo may earn cash to buy the manufactured goods they have come to need.
-Brazil nut sales have been especially successful; cumaru seeds (for the cosmetics industry), bead handicrafts and catch-release-sport-fishing are also proving to be lucrative sustainable micro-enterprises for Kayapo communities
+Brazil nut sales have been especially successful; cumaru seeds (for the cosmetics industry), bead handicrafts and catch-release-sport-fishing (see Untamed Angling; Kendjam Lodge; Xingu Lodge) are also proving to be lucrative sustainable micro-enterprises for Kayapo communities